Find Affordable College Courses

 Chesapeake College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
 It came in at #7 on the list.
 Chesapeake College is a small public school located in the rural area of Wye Mills.

-The average tuition and fees for an out-of-state undergraduate student at Chesapeake College are $7,400 a year.
+Out-of-state tuition fees for undergraduate students at Chesapeake College are $7,400 per year.

 Read More…

-The average tuition and fees for an out-of-state undergraduate student at FM are $5,718 a year.
+Out-of-state tuition fees for undergraduate students at FM are $5,718 per year.
 On average, allied health graduates from FM take out $19,522 in student loans while working on their Associate Degree.

-Read full report on Allied Health Professions at Fulton-Montgomery Community College
+Full Allied Health Professions at Fulton-Montgomery Community College Report

 #12